a3216lucy/KimiLai-uiuxcafe-dev/README.md

 - [x] Use flex to finish the layout by design doc from UIUX Cafe
 - [x] Import icons from font awesome
 - [x] Render each pages by using react-router-dom v6
-- [x] Most important task is at the top of the page
 - [x] Use `fullpage` plugin to develop slide page
 ## Installation